Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 From the website: “Although new flavors have been introduced into the root beer category over the past 100 years, the essential ingredients are still wintergreen, licorice, and vanilla.”

 Wait, Dad’s.
-If we’re going back 100 years, wasn’t sasafras the main root?
+If we’re going back 100 years, wasn’t sassafras the main root?
 I can’t imagine 100 years ago people were importing vanilla to put it in root beer, but… maybe?

 Bottom Line:

 I’m proud of myself for calling out the wintergreen, but it’s not that impressive — they lay it on pretty thick.
 There was a medicinal-astringent quality that I don’t love.
-Maybe Dad’s used to be a tooth numbing prouct before transitioning to soda?
+Maybe Dad’s used to be a tooth-numbing product before transitioning to soda?

 9. A&W (Taste 7)